uafgeotools/array_processing/README.md

 This creates a new conda environment named `uafinfra` and installs _array_processing_ and all of its dependencies there.

-The final command above installs _array_processing_ in "editable" mode, which means that you can update it with a simple `git pull` in your local repository.
+The final command in the `environment.yml` file installs _array_processing_ in "editable" mode, which means that you can update it with a simple `git pull` in your local repository.
 We recommend you do this often, since this code is still under rapid development.

 <details>
 <summary>